 This snazzy, compact masticating juicer from Kuvings has some brilliant bells and whistles, from a wide-mouthed 3.2-inch feed tube that can still juice small ingredients, to multiple strainers for juice, smoothies, and ice cream.

-You can switch out the strainer to make delicious frozen desserts with your favorite fruits (hi there, sorbet!) and the low-speed juicing—at 60 RPM—preserves healthy enzymes and delays the oxidation process.
+You can switch out the strainer to make delicious frozen desserts with your favorite fruits (hi there, sorbet!) and it juices at a low speed of 60 RPM.
 Its smoothie and sorbet attachments will even work well with leafy greens and nuts, and a removable smart cap makes it easy to do a quick clean-up between batches of juice.
 There’s a 10-year limited manufacturer's warranty and a convenient carrying handle that lets you move your juicer around easily.

 Best Budget: Hamilton Beach 67850 Big Mouth Premium 2-Speed Juice Extractor